Santa Maria Maggiore

-Names
+Historicity

 The Basilica is sometimes referred to as Our Lady of the Snows, a name given to it in the Roman Missal from 1568 to 1969 in connection with the liturgical feast of the anniversary of its dedication on 5 August, a feast that was then denominated Dedicatio Sanctae Mariae ad Nives ('Dedication of Saint Mary of the Snows').
 This name for the basilica had become popular in the 14th century in connection with a legend that c.
 352, during "the pontificate of Liberius, a Roman patrician John and his wife, who were without heirs, made a vow to donate their possessions to the Virgin Mary."
 The couple prayed that she might make known to them how they were to dispose of their property in her honor.
 On 5 August, at the height of the Roman summer, snow fell during the night on the summit of the Esquiline Hill.
 In obedience to a vision of the Virgin Mary which they had the same night, the couple built a basilica in honor of Mary on the very spot which was covered with snow.

 The legend is first reported only after AD 1000.
 It may be implied in what the Liber Pontificalis of the early 13th century says of Pope Liberius: "He built the basilica of his own name near the Macellum of Livia".
 It is shown in the early 15th-century painting of the Miracle of the Snow by Masolino da Panicale.
 (Note: This triptych painted around 1423 was commissioned for the basilica by a member of the Colonna family; it is now in the Museo di Capodimonte, Naples (Paul Joannides, "The Colonna Triptych by Masolino and Masaccio," Arte Cristiana no. 728 (1988:339–)).
 The miracle is depicted as witnessed by a crowd of men and women, with Jesus and the Virgin Mary observing from above.)

 The Blessed Virgin Mary overlooking Pope Liberius scrapes the outline of the foundation of the basilica into the snow.
 By Italian artist Masolino da Panicale, circa 15th century, Museo di Capodimonte.

 The feast was originally called Dedicatio Sanctae Mariae ('Dedication of Saint Mary's'), and was celebrated only in Rome until it was inserted into the General Roman Calendar, with ad Nives added to its name, in 1568.
 A congregation appointed by Pope Benedict XIV in 1741 proposed that the reading of the legend be struck from the Office and that the feast be given its original name.
 No action was taken on the proposal until 1969, when the reading of the legend was removed and the feast was called In dedicatione Basilicae S. Mariae ('Dedication of the Basilica of Saint Mary').
 The legend is still commemorated by dropping white rose petals from the dome during the celebration of the Mass and during the Second Vespers on the feast day.